aspendlove/hostup/README.md

 rm -rf ~/Downloads/hostup/

 # Usage

+After the install process and a reboot you will start blocking ads/trackers

+You should regularly run "hostup -u" to update the blacklist

+### Commands

-hostup - display help message outlining the commands below
+"hostup" - display help message outlining the commands below

-hostup -i - Initial install to host file, does a backup of the file to ~/Downloads and appends the blacklist
+"hostup -i" - Initial install to host file, does a backup of the file to ~/Downloads and appends the blacklist

-hostup -u - Updates the host file with a new version of the blacklist
+"hostup -u" - Updates the host file with a new version of the blacklist.

-hostup -b - Backs up the host file to ~/Downloads
+"hostup -b" - Backs up the host file to ~/Downloads

-hostup -r - Reverts the host file to stock, removing the blacklist
+"hostup -r" - Reverts the host file to stock, removing the blacklist